bowtie-json-schema/bowtie/docs/contributing.rst

     $ nox -s "docs(dirhtml)" -- dirhtml

-This will generate ``/dirhtml`` directory containing the documentation in html.
+which will generate a directory called ``dirhtml`` containing the built HTML.

 Improving the Contributor's Guide Itself